arrowtype/recursive/docs/kerning/README.md

 - hard-coding the source paths, to make it a one-click script
 - maybe adding a separate script to display test strings for other masters

+### Matching kerning to alternates (.italic, .mono)

+This will be imperfect, but is necessary to maintain superplexing.

+- [ ] this may need a script to keep alternates in kerning groups with their bases?

 ### Some glyphs could get better kerning with shape adjustments ... but they are 600-unit glyphs

 - /a should be copied over from Mono, but will probably kern better with a bit less of a prominent hook (or at least, a more consistent amount of slope to the left side, across masters)